darciew/CV/README.md

 ## :earth_africa: Interests
+**Blog** - At Makers I started writing my first blog.
+I found it really helpful for solidifying my own knowledge on certain topics and I like using it as a platform to share my thoughts and learnings.
+Check it out [here](https://medium.com/@darciewalsh91).

 **Adventurer** - I’ll be out walking and exploring in my free time.

-**Yoga and meditation** - essential for a clear and focused mind.
+**Yoga and Meditation** - essential for a clear and focused mind.

-**Diversity** - using my skills and knowledge to encourage young females in schools to get into the tech industry.